stevedepp/FMNIST/README.md

 # [FMNIST Colab notebook](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb)

+Please click the demo video below to hear it with sound.
+Transcript & slides are on this page just below the video.

 A demo of a Colab [notebook's](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb) speed and ease of use in building the basics of computer vision classification:
 - [x] retrieving dependencies.
 - [x] retrieving data from Google Drive and loading into Colab environment.